 Getting Started with Lectic

-This short guide helps you install Lectic and run your first conversation.
+This guide helps you install Lectic and run your first conversation.
 Along the way, you will verify your install, set an API key, and see a simple tool in action.

 Installation